Tdacpano/Kickstarter-analysis/README.md

 The purpose was to provide an analysis of fundraising campaigns success rate in relation to their launch date and the amount of money attempting to raise.
 ## Analysis and Challenges
 ## Analysis of Outcomes Based on Launch Date
 It appers that theater fundraising campaigns are most successful when its launch date was in May and least succesful when it began in December.
-Additionally, there is a sharp rise in successful campaigns in April.
-The failed campaigns were pretty constant throughout the calender year, no real relation appears to exist.
+The increase began in the month of March with 56 succesful campagins, followed by 71 in April, 111 in May and 100 successful campagins in June.
+The failed campaigns were pretty constant throughout the calender year, it had the lowest successful campaigns with only 37 succeeding and 35 failing.
+The declinne begins in October, dropping successful campagins from 65 to 54 to ultimately down to 37.

 ### Analysis of Outcomes Based on Goals
 In terms of the percentage of successful campaigns based on their fundraising goals it shows that as campaigns increase their goals the success rate begins to drop.
 Interestingly, there is a rise in successful campagins beginning around $25,000 to $29,999 up until $40,000-$44,999.
 Then a sharp decline in success once campaign goals goes past $44,999.